 Do not rely on cutting power to the controller for it to turn off if the Power Control is left floating.
 If motors are spinning because the robot is pushed are pushed or because of inertia, they will act as generators and will turn the controller, possibly in an unsafe state.
-Always use the switch on the VCon terminal to power the controller On or Off.
+ALWAYS ground the Power Control wire to turn the controller Off and keep it Off.